-Limited Attention to Performance
+Little Attention to Performance

-- Financial performance is important to investors: - Index fund investors would benefit significantly from having index funds: - (i) monitoring financial underperformance, and - (ii) examining what personnel or other changes could address identified underperformance.
+- Financial performance is important to investors. - ⇒ Index fund investors would significantly benefit from index funds (i) monitor financial underperformance, and (ii) examining what personnel or other changes could address identified underperformance.

 Limited Attention to Performance (2)